rhysburnie/persist-tool/README.md

 Based on the combined requirements the tool provides the following:

-* automatically stringify / parse data
+- automatically stringify / parse data
-* optionally auto prefix and or suffix keys
+- optionally auto prefix and or suffix keys
-* optionally provide mechanism to sync data changed between tabs
+- optionally provide mechanism to sync data changed between tabs
-* optionally use obfuscation for the store values
+- optionally use obfuscation for the store values
-* (undecided) provide ability to define the storage technically this already possible, however many alternates use promises, so to fully support we will have to use async / await no bit deal just not sure we need it at the mo.
+- (undecided) provide ability to define the storage technically this already possible, however many alternates use promises, so to fully support we will have to use async / await no bit deal just not sure we need it at the mo.
-* (undecided) bactch calls
+- bactch calls
-  the existing project has a Persist utility that batched calls with a debounce, this is due to calls being made frequently in short timeframes. this would add more complexity to the code and I'm undecided about it, and perhaps it should be the responsibility of the consumer.
+  the existing project has a Persist utility that batched calls with a debounce, this is due to calls being made frequently in short timeframes.
+  ~~this would add more complexity to the code and I'm undecided about it, and perhaps it should be the responsibility of the consumer.~~ extension class `PersistToolBatch`
-* provide a "no opperation" instance (more on that later)
+- provide a "no opperation" instance (more on that later)

 ## API